Pidurangala Hike in Sigiriya: Everything You Need To Know

-But, Pidurangala Rock is often overshadowed by its neighbor: Sigiriya Rock, otherwise known as Lion Rock.
-So, which is better?
+But it’s often overshadowed by its neighbor, Sigiriya Rock.
+Otherwise known as Lion Rock.

 Sitting on Pidurangala Rock, overlooking Sigiriya Rock in the distance